in2code-de/in2publish_core/Documentation/FAQ.md

 ## Where can i get the Foreign Key Fingerprint

 The Foreign Key Fingerprint is, as the name states, a hash of the public ssh key from the **foreign** system's ssh server.
-You can generate the hash with following command on your **foreign** server (example command!): `ssh-keygen -E md5 -lf /etc/ssh/ssh_host_rsa_key.pub`
+You can get the hash with following command on your **foreign** server (example command!): `ssh-keygen -E md5 -lf /etc/ssh/ssh_host_rsa_key.pub`

 Hint: